Frenziecodes/optisnap/README.md

 1. Upload Images:

-   - Click on the "Choose Files" button to select one or more image files from your local system.
+   - Click on the "Choose Files" button to select one or more image files from your local system or drag and drop your images.
    - The selected images will be displayed in the upload form.

 2. Compression Settings: